 Mehmed II personally led a massive retaliatory invasion after Vaslui.
 Stefan's Moldavian force, weakened by plague and desertion, faced the full Ottoman army.
 Stefan fought a fighting retreat, then made a last stand at Războieni.
 The Moldavian army was shattered; Stefan fled north to his fortresses (Suceava, Neamț).
 The Ottomans could not take the fortresses and withdrew due to plague and supply failures.

-The Battle of Valea Albă, also known as the Battle of Războieni or the Battle of Akdere, was an important event in the medieval history of Moldavia.
+The Battle of Valea Albă, also known as the Battle of Războieni or the Battle of Akdere, was an important event in the medieval history of Moldova.
 It took place at Războieni, also known as Valea Albă, on 26 July 1476, between the Moldavian army of Stephen the Great and an invading Ottoman army which was commanded personally by Sultan Mehmed the Conqueror.

 “"Ştefan lost the battle but not the war.
 He built a monument — the church of Războieni — to the fallen.
 The Ottomans could not take his fortresses and withdrew in shame." — Romanian chronicle tradition